xiangyum/ml_publicpolicy/capp_midterm.md

 ## Q6.

 I suppose, first I'd want to see how the two classifier types perform along the evaluation metrics I'm interested in.
 I don't have any a priori reason to think why  either of the two would necessarily be better.

 In the event of a tie, however, I'd choose K-NN on the basis of interpretability.
 First, KNN is more intuitively similar to how medical experts do diagnosis, so it'd be easy to sell them on it.
 Second, a deep decision tree with ~10 features would be hard to interpret.

 ## Q7.

+It does not give you a linear classifier..
+Boosting methods use a group of classifiers that improve upon one another; even if each classifier per se were a linear model, the overall boosted model would not be so.

+## Q8.

+Yes?
+Since each successive classifier explicitly tries to improve upon the previous (miss-classified observations are more highly weighted).

+## Q9.

+10! = 3628800

+## Q10.